Mulders95/Predicting_Stroke_and_Heart_Disease/README.md

 [Click here: Heart Disease Data Visulization](https://mulders95.github.io/Team_1/Stroke_Plots/heart_disease_data.html)

 The figure above compares the heart disease dataset before and after the data cleaning process.
+In the cleaned dataset, stroke risk is defined as a composite variable that includes a positive marker for hypertension and/or had a stroke.
+If an individual had either condition, they were classified as having stroke risk.
 Prior to cleaning, the predictor variables were distributed as follows:

 Before Cleaning
 - **Smoking Status:**